top of page

 photo courtesy of Britannica.com

 It was not at all what we expected.
 People walked fast, talked fast and had little time for chit-chat.
 It was rather chaotic, loud, congested and crowded.
-We felt like impediments in the middle of a fast moving stream, and we didn't belong here.
+We felt like impediments in the middle of a fast-moving stream, and we didn't belong here.
 So after a short visit, we decided we had seen enough.
 On the way out of town, we stopped for dinner at El Paso's oldest family-owned restaurant, L & J Cafe.

 The food and margaritas were good, but did not measure up to their Google reviews.

 A humorous incident did happen while we were here; but funny only to me.
 As a child, I watched a lot of cop shows, so when two Border Patrol agents in full uniform walked in, I had visions of someone yelling "Federales!", and the entire bar emptying out in mad chaos.
 But nothing happened.
 No one even gave them a second glance.
 They simply came in, chatted with a few of the other patrons, sat down and enjoyed their dinner.
-I'm not going to lie, I was a little disappointed.
+I'm not going to lie; I was a little disappointed.

 MY INITIAL IMPRESSIONS OF THE SOUTHWEST:

 Although familiar with the written history of this region, I was caught totally off-guard by the overwhelming influence the Mexican culture has played in its evolution.
-No, I'm not just talking about the number of restaurants selling menu items cooked with a Mexican flare, I'm talking about how it can be seen in the architecture, art work, customs, culture, language, music and clothing.
+No, I'm not just talking about the number of restaurants selling menu items cooked with a Mexican flare, I'm talking about how it can be seen in the architecture, artwork, customs, culture, language, music and clothing.
 It really took me by surprise.

 The whole region is a smooth blending of two civilizations with a uniqueness all its own.
-Culturally, the border is just a construct drawn on a map.
+Culturally, the border is just a construct on a map.

 And to be honest, it was a bit odd at first to see so many buildings decorated with colorful murals.
 It was different.
 And different initially makes me cautious.
 As much as I tried, I couldn't decipher the message(s) these "cultural billboards" were trying to convey.
-It reminded me of the many native-American petroglyphs we've come across in our travels; fascinating to look at but impossible to decode.
+It reminded me of the many native-American petroglyphs we've come across in our travels; fascinating to look at but impossible for me to decode.

 Newspaper Rock in Indian Creek SP, Utah